How to Implement Role-Based Access Control (RBAC) in Angular

 This service uses Permit's frontend SDK to load user permissions and convert them to CASL-compatible JSON.

-class is a core concept in CASL that represents the permissions a user has.
+In the app.component.ts, we can see how RBAC is applied in the component using CASL's Ability class.
+The Ability class is a core concept in CASL that represents the permissions a user has.
 It provides methods to check if a user can perform certain actions on specific resources.
-In our Angular application, we inject this Ability
+In our Angular application, we inject this Ability instance into our components to perform permission checks.

-Here's how RBAC is implemented in the AppComponent
+Here's how RBAC is implemented in the AppComponent:

 export class AppComponent implements OnInit {